-CLOMA was established in January 2019 to find solutions to the emerging global challenge of marine plastic debris through the sustainable use of plastic products, the development and introduction of alternative materials, and the acceleration of innovation.
-Mitsui is one of the 26 secretary companies.
-As of May 2022, 468 companies and organizations have joined CLOMA, including a few of Mitsui's subsidiaries namely, Mitsui & Co.
+CLOMA was established in January 2019 to find solutions to the global challenge of marine plastic debris through the sustainable use of plastic products, the development and introduction of alternative materials, and the acceleration of innovation.
+Mitsui is one of the 31 secretary companies.
+As of July 2023, 498 companies and organizations have joined CLOMA, including a few of Mitsui's subsidiaries namely, Mitsui & Co.
 Plastics Ltd., Mitsui Bussan Packaging Co., Ltd., and Vendor Service Co., Ltd.

 Mitsui participates in the Dissemination & Promotion Working Group, which shares technological information to make it easier to select the best alternative materials for each application, the Technology Working Group, which holds technological exchanges and technological seminars on the latest development results, and the International Working Group, which collects information through collaboration with international organizations and research institutions and provides information and technological consulting services in developing countries.
-Mitsui chairs the Indonesia Cooperation Working Group, which was formed under the supervision of the International Working Group, and plans contributions with a focus on specific countries.
-Looking ahead, Mitsui will continue to take the actions needed to help resolve the problem of marine plastic waste.
+Mitsui will continue to take the actions needed to help resolve the problem of marine plastic waste, including working as chair of the Indonesia Cooperation Working Group, which was formed under the supervision of the International Working Group, towards the realization of a sustainable solution model.
+We are also participating as a member of the Future Design Task Force Team established in 2022 to formulate CLOMA's ideal vision for the future of Japan.